They are long lived animals, yet it takes about 60 years to replace just one

 Turtles are Eco-Heros

-Turtles are essential in maintaining water quality because they remove the sources of harmful bacteria - Turtles eat carcasses of fish and animals that die in lakes and wetlands.
-Turtles are also essential in keeping fish habitat and wetland areas thriving!
-Turtles, as they age, eat more and more seeds and vegetable matter, rather than protein.
-They cycle nutrients in their guts and shells; seeds in their guts are made viable and are spread to make new fish and wildlife habitats as turtles walk through their territories.
-Therefore, while beavers in Cottage Country keep water on the land, turtles spread biodiversity so that wetland habitats thrive.
-Turtles are the best janitors and gardeners for our lakes and wetlands.
+Turtles are amazing custodians of waterbodies; they maintain water quality as they remove the sources of harmful bacteria - Turtles eat carcasses of fish and animals that die in lakes and wetlands.
+An interesting fact is that as snapping turtles age, they eat more seeds and vegetable matter, than protein.
+This means that as they consume seeds which are made viable through their digestion, they spread them to make new fish and wildlife habitats as turtles walk through their territories.